julianje/Kiwi/README.md

 ### Running Kiwi locally

-You can run any app here as you would any shiny app:
+You can run any the code locally in the same way your would run any shiny app:

 Download [R](http://cran.r-project.org/mirrors.html) and [RStudio](http://www.rstudio.com/).
 Once in RStudio, install shiny